Eric-Z0/MyMovieSE/README.md

 ```

 _Note:_
-_[1] This project before dockerized, needs to build Angular and Spring Boot as one deployment unit._
+_[1] For this project, Angular and Spring Boot is packaged into one deployment unit._
-_[2] Since this app docker image generation requires JAR files.
-Before it is built, maven is needed to install the Java Spring application._
+_[2] Because docker image generation of this application requires JAR files.
+It is necessary to build the application by using Maven command `mvn clean install` to generate JAR files._

 ### Docker Compose
 > Compose is a tool for defining and running multi-container Docker applications. - docker.com